 He is currently in the process of using a potentially revolutionary technique that

 could bridge the gap between the traditional DNA capture methods (Sanger's method)

 and next generation sequencing of entire genomes.
 This process has been entitled anchored

-enrichment or phylogenomics (Lemmon and Lemmon).
-It is with this approach that I am

-looking to provide
+enrichment or phylogenomics (Lemmon et al. 2012).
+It is with this approach that he and outside collaborators are looking to provide

-strong nodal support for a phylogenetic tree of the number of subfamilies
+strong nodal support for a phylogenetic tree for the superfamily of weevils Curculionoidea